sentry-kubernetes/charts/README.md

 EOF
 ```

-**Note on Network Access**: The `users/sentry/networks/ip` and `users/default/networks/ip` settings are crucial.
+**Note on Network Access**: The `sentry/networks/ip` setting is crucial.
 By default, ClickHouse might restrict access.
-Setting them to `0.0.0.0/0` allows the Sentry pods (which have dynamic IPs) to connect.
+Setting it to `0.0.0.0/0` allows the Sentry pods (which have dynamic IPs) to connect.
+Do not define the `clickhouse_operator` user in `users.d/secret.xml` — the Altinity Operator manages it automatically.

 Apply the manifest and wait for ClickHouse to become ready:
 ```bash